8Helix/knight-cup/README.md

-# knight-cup
-# Website is designed for 1920x1080 screen size
+Website is designed for 1920x1080 screen size